-- 19. The Government does not expect the current process to continue beyond the end of May 1998, the date set by law when the Northern Ireland Forum ceases to exist.
+- of May 1998, the date set by law when the Northern Ireland Forum ceases to exist.

 The Government will encourage and facilitate agreement but cannot guarantee it: agreement depends upon a sufficient consensus among the participants.
-In the absence of agreement by the time these negotiations end, the Government would continue to work, in co-operation with the Irish Government and with the political parties of Northern Ireland, to secure an overall political settlement based on consent and which commands the support of both unionists and nationalists and is endorsed by the people of Northern Ireland in a referendum. - 20.
+In the absence of agreement by the time these negotiations end, the Government would continue to work, in co-operation with the Irish Government and with the political parties of Northern Ireland, to secure an overall political settlement based on consent and which commands the support of both unionists and nationalists. - 18.
 If it is helpful, the Government will bring forward proposals for adoption by the participants of an agreed indicative timeframe and calendar for the conduct of the negotiations until the end of May 1998.
 In any event, the British and Irish Governments expect to review their approach to the negotiations at regular intervals.
 The two Prime Ministers expect to do so in a Summit before the [end of this year].